BinaryMoon/styleguide/readme.txt

 Perfect for giving your website a unique look without having to hire a designer or make code changes yourself.

 All default WordPress themes are fully supported and support for more themes will be added in the future.
-Other themes will be able to customize fonts.
+All other themes can customize fonts.

+Styleguide uses a carefully chosen selection of the top 45 Google Fonts to give you a lot of options for personalising your site.

 = Features =